martn2023/avengers-imdb-clone/README.md

 This is a separate package that is basically urls.py in Django.

 >**BEAUTIFULSOUP4 & REQUESTS:**
 Python library being used for web scraping.
 REQUESTS library used to pull data for Beautiful Soup.
+First web-scraper was 90% successful in getting movie posters downloaded and placed in an automatically-generated file hierarchy.